Canon 7D II vs Nikon P900

 Studio photographers will appreciate that the Canon 7D II (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+Both the 7D Mark II and the P900 have been discontinued, but can regularly be found used on ebay.
+The P900 was replaced by the Nikon P950, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.